-- In concrete beam and column members, stiffness properties for elastic analysis are typically specified as a fraction of the flexural stiffness, EI_g , where E is the elastic modulus of concrete and I_g is the gross moment of inertia.
-For concrete frames, ACI 318 Section 8.8.2 (ACI, 2008) recommends effective stiffness values ($EI{effective}$) in the range of 0.35 to 0.50 EI_g for beams and 0.50 to 0.70 EI_g for columns.
-More detailed recommendations that account explicitly for axial load are given in Seismic Rehabilitation of Existing Buildings (ASCE 41-06) including Supplement No. 1, (ASCE, 2006a and 2006b) which recommends effective stiffness values of (a) 0.70 EI_g for columns with unfactored gravity compressive loads that are greater than $0.5A_gf_c'$ (where A_g is the gross member area and f_c' is the concrete compressive strength) and (b) $0.30EI_g$ for columns (and beams) with axial gravity loads less than $0.1A_gf_c'$.
-Linear interpolation of stiffness is suggested for axial loads between 0.1 to $0.5A_gf_c'$. - For concrete walls, the cracked section properties in their assumed plastic hinge region may be taken as 0.35EI_g and 0.75EA_g.
+- (1) In concrete beam and column members, stiffness properties for elastic analysis are typically specified as a fraction of the flexural stiffness, $EI_g$ , where E is the elastic modulus of concrete and $I_g$ is the gross moment of inertia.
+For concrete frames, ACI 318 Section 6.6.3.1.1 (ACI, 2014) recommends effective stiffness values ( $EI{effective}$ ) in the range of 0.25 to 0.50 $EI_g$ for beams and 0.35 to 0.875 $EI_g$ for columns, or as justified by rigorous analysis.
+More detailed recommendations that account explicitly for axial load are given in ASCE 41, Seismic Evaluation and Retrofit of Existing Buildings (ASCE, 2013) which recommends effective stiffness values of (a) 0.70 $EI_g$ for columns with unfactored gravity compressive loads that are greater than 0.5 $A_g f_c'$ (where $A_g$ is the gross member area and $f_c'$ is the concrete compressive strength) and (b) 0.30 $EI_g$ for columns (and beams) with axial gravity loads less than 0.1 $A_g f_c'$ .
+Linear interpolation of stiffness is suggested for axial loads between 0.1 and 0.5 $A_g f_c'$ . - (2) For concrete walls, ACI 318 Section 6.6.3.1.1 recommends effective stiffness values between 0.35EIg and 0.875EIg, or as justified by rigorous analysis.
 The walls above the hinged region are typically expected to remain essentially elastic.
-For these regions and walls that are anticipated to remain in the elastic range, the cracked section properties for the walls may be taken as 0.70EI_g and 1.0EA_g.
-ASCE 41-06 also includes recommendations, which are deemed to be conservative for new composite ordinary shear walls. - For concrete-encased or concrete-filled beam-columns, the effective stiffness may be specified based on the use of a cracked transformed section [see, for example Ricles and Paboojian (1994); Varma et al. (2002)].
-Attention should be paid to the relative values of the girder versus beam-column effective stiffnesses. - For steel beams with composite slabs in which the shear connection is such that the contribution of the composite slab can be included in the stiffness and subject to reverse curvature due to earthquake loading, a reasonable assumption is to specify a flexural stiffness that is equal to the average of the beam stiffness in positive and negative bending.
-Assuming that the beams are designed to have full composite action, it is suggested to take the effective stiffness as equal to $0.5(E_sI_s + E_sI{tr})$, where E_s is the steel modulus, I_s is the moment of inertia of the bare steel beam, and I{tr} is the transformed moment of inertia of the beam and slab.
-The effective width of the slab can be determined per Chapter H of the Specification.
+For these regions and walls that are anticipated to remain in the elastic range, the cracked section properties for the walls may be taken as 0.70EIg and 1.0EAg.
+ASCE 41 also includes recommendations, which are deemed to be conservative for new composite ordinary shear walls. - (3) For concrete-encased or concrete-filled beam-columns, the effective stiffness may be specified based on the use of a cracked transformed section [see, e.g., Ricles and Paboojian (1994); Varma et al. (2002)].
+Attention should be paid to the relative values of the girder versus beam-column effective stiffnesses. - (4) For steel beams with composite slabs in which the shear connection between the beam and slab is such that the contribution of the composite slab can be included in the stiffness and subject to reverse curvature due to earthquake loading, a reasonable assumption is to specify a flexural stiffness that is equal to the average of the composite beam stiffness in positive bending and bare steel beam stiffness in negative bending.
+Assuming that the beams are designed to have full composite action, it is suggested to take the effective stiffness as equal to 0.5(EsIs + EsItr), where Es is the steel modulus, Is is the moment of inertia of the bare steel beam, and Itr is the transformed moment of inertia of the beam and slab.
+The effective width of the slab can be determined in accordance with Specification Chapter H.